Frequently Asked Questions

-Applications for financial aid become available beginning January 1st for the upcoming academic year for both the FAFSA and Need Access applications.
+Applications for financial aid become available beginning October 1st for the upcoming academic year for both the FAFSA and College Board PROFILE applications.
 Applications for Named Scholarships are essay based and can be submitted at any time prior to the scholarship deadline.

-March 1st is the deadline for the Need Access application which is used to award need-based aid.
+March 1st is the deadline for the College Board PROFILE application which is used to award need-based aid.
 Applicants who do not meet this deadline will not be considered for need-based scholarship support.
 Application deadlines for named scholarships vary and are listed on our Financing Your Education page.

-You may borrow up to $20,500 for the year in federal Stafford Student Loans, depending on your cost of attendance and other aid you may be receiving.
+You may borrow up to $20,500 for the year in Federal Unsubsidized Student Loans, depending on your cost of attendance and other aid you may be receiving.
 If you would like to reduce or cancel your loan(s), notify the School of Law Financial Aid Officer..
 You may also take out a federal Grad Plus for the difference between your cost of attendance and aid/loans.

 A financial aid award letter will be mailed to you within a few days of your file's completion.
 You may also view the status of your financial aid application at MyUNM; select the Student Life tab and click on My Financial Aid.